Friday, April 3

 Go with the Flow Lactation Support Group.
 Good Samaritan Regional Medical Center, 3600 NW Samaritan Drive, Corvallis.
 1:30 – 3 pm.
 Free.
 Share concerns, ask questions, meet other parents, and discuss infant feeding topics.
 A lactation consultant will be available to weigh baby, offer support, and set up further appointments if needed.
 Visit Go with the Flow Lactation Support Group – Pollywog (pollywogfamily.org) for more info.

-St. Paddy’s Day Bash with The Nettles and Cucanandy.
+Toon Townies.
 Old World Deli 341 SW 2nd St, Corvallis.
 7 pm.
-Visit Old World Center Events for more info.
+Cost: $10 at door.
+An all ages variety show filled with cartoonish characters from tv and movies new and old.
+Visit Old World Center Events for more info

 Project 562: Changing the Way We See Native America.
 Corvallis Museum, 411 SW 2nd St, Corvallis.
 12 – 4:30 pm.
 The culmination of this decade-long art and storytelling endeavor, Project 562 is a peerless, sweeping, and moving love letter to Indigenous Americans, containing hundreds of stunning portraits and compelling personal narratives of contemporary Native people—all photographed in clothing, poses, and locations of their choosing.
 Their narratives touch on personal and cultural identity as well as issues of media representation, sovereignty, faith, family, the protection of sacred sites, subsistence living, traditional knowledge-keeping, land stewardship, language preservation, advocacy, education, the arts, and more.
 Visit Project 562 | Benton County Museums for more info.